decodeless/allocator/README.md

   std::bad_alloc is thrown (unless a reallocate() is possible).
 - STL compatible, although this probably isn't useful as it's a linear allocator.
+- Remote allocator compatible, to allocate for another virtual address space.

 But why?
 I want to write C++ structures to a file and read them back without decoding or deserializing byte by byte because that's slow.
 If I read it back